EXPERIENCED DIVORCE ATTORNEY

 - custody of the children and visitation rights

 - the division of marital or partnership property

 - payment of the couple’s debts

 The cost and time required to complete the dissolution will depend on whether you’re dealing with a contested or uncontested divorce.
-In other words, if there are no property issues or child custody matters to resolve, the divorce may be a simple procedure.
-However, if your divorce involves marital assets and/or children, then you could be facing a more timely and costly process.
-Call Los Angeles divorce attorney Hossein Berenji today if you’re facing a contested divorce.
+In other words, if there are no property issues or child custody matters to resolve, it may be a simple procedure.

 The parties then have to exchange financial information.
 This is called a ”preliminary declaration of disclosure.”